- Home

 Education

 In conjunction with our cross-organizational collaborators, Pierce County Planning and Public Works (PPW), Harvest Pierce County offers the Edible Gardens Workshop Series.
-This free workshop series is for beginning gardeners and typically runs February through October to tackle an array of different topics such as garden planning, seed starting, growing plants, soil health, garden pests and disease, and more.
-For the 2023 year we are planning to host classes both in person and over zoom, with some classes being held as a hybrid model.
-Check back in January to see the class series schedule.
+This free workshop series is for beginning gardeners and typically runs February through October to tackle an array of different topics such as garden planning, seed starting, garden maintenance, soil health, garden pests and disease, and more.
+We host classes both in person and via zoom, offering hybrid learning for almost all of the classes!

 Plant Start Giveaway